 The program is designed to assist the student to develop the knowledge, skills, and habits of NSE through mentoring, didactic teaching and experience.

 Faculty and principal area of expertise

 - Deborah Armstrong, Lecturer; PhD, University of Massachusetts Worcester; Spinal cord injury, Pathophysiology

-- Marilyn Asselin, Assistant Professor; PhD, BC, University of Rhode Island; Reflection in practice
+- Marilyn Asselin, Associate Professor; PhD, BC, University of Rhode Island; Reflection in practice

 - James Fain, Dean; PhD, BC-ADM, FAAN, University of Connecticut; Diabetes self care in diverse populations

 - Kerry Fater, Associate Professor; PhD, CNE, University of Connecticut; Professional competence, professional development, curriculum development, education

 - Kathryn Gramling, Associate Professor; PhD, University of Colorado; Relational ontology, theory, aesthetics